Graceful Family: Synopsis

 Mo Seok-hee (Im Soo-hyang) is the only daughter of the MC Group, a large chaebol (conglomerate).
 Her grandfather is the founder and majority shareholder of the chaebol and her father, Mo Cheol-hee, is the President.
 15 years ago, as a young teenager, Seok-hee was forced by her father to move to the United States after her mother was murdered.

 Now, 15 years later, Seok-hee has become a beautiful and intelligent woman with a strong personality.
 She acts tough and arrogant, but hides her kindness and suffering over her mother's death.
-She comes back to Korea after learning that her grandfather is in a coma and hospitalized in Seoul in a facility owned by MC Group, evading her family’s efforts to prevent her return.
+She comes back to Korea after learning that her grandfather is in a coma and is hospitalized in Seoul in a facility owned by MC Group, evading her family's efforts to prevent her return.

 Heo Yoon-do (Lee Jang-woo) is a lawyer with no office and only a few small clients.
 He works by helping the residents of his neighborhood in a makeshift office at his adoptive father's restaurant.
 He is diligent and ethical.

 Driving from the airport, Seok-hee meets Yoon-do at a police station.
 After a prickly first meeting, Seok-hee sees something in Yoon-do and hires him as her lawyer, and he starts working for the TOP Team at MC Group.
-She finds the Mo family dysfunctional, with the President’s second wife (previously his mistress) jockeying for a position with his latest mistress, a popular but fading actress (and their young son) all living in the family compound.
-Also living in the compound are two sons with the second wife, the older one, Mo Wan-soo, an unsuccessful film director more interested in fast cars and wine, and the younger one, Mo Wan-joon, who is being groomed as the eventual successor, secretly hiding his transgender identity and abusing his wife (their marriage is only for show and has remained unconsummated).
+She finds the Mo family dysfunctional, with the President's second wife (previously his mistress) jockeying for a position with his latest mistress, a popular but fading actress (and their young son) all living in the family compound.
+Also living in the compound are two sons with the second wife, the older one, Mo Wan-soo, an unsuccessful film director, more interested in fast cars and wine, and the younger one, Mo Wan-joon, who is being groomed as the eventual successor, secretly hiding his transgender identity and abusing his wife (their marriage is only for show and has remained unconsummated).